GDPR Compliance Overview

 In order for data subjects to grant consent under the GDPR, a few things need to happen:

-Three of the most common ways that Azuqua customers provide personal data is during initial sign-up, user onboarding, support/chat, and FLOs.
+The most common ways that Azuqua customers provide personal data is during initial sign-up, user onboarding, support/chat, and in FLOs.

-Once a data subject or data controller submits their information, we will store a copy of the notice that was provided, information about which consent was provided, and timestamp of the interaction.
+Once a data subject or data controller provides their consent, we store a copy of the notice that was provided, information about what was consented to, and a timestamp of the interaction.

-From within the settings menu, existing users will be able to toggle this feature as well.
+From within the settings menu, existing users are able to toggle this feature as well.

 |Withdrawal of Consent||Data subjects need the ability to see what they’ve signed up for, and withdraw their consent (or object to how their data is being processed) at any time.
 In other words, withdrawing consent needs to be just as easy as giving it.|